arkency/posts/posts/2014-11-09-dont-forget-about-eager-load-when-extending-autoload.md

 end
 ```

-They all delegate first call to `paths` which is `Rails.config.paths`.
+They all delegate first call to `paths` which is `Rails.configuration.paths`.
 **Which leads us to a conclusion that we could configure our `extras` directory
 the same way Rails does it.**